dxe/webflow-scripts/README.md

 3. Push to master to automatically build & deploy changes to S3.

 ## Notice
-As of Feb 11, 2021, the PHP files are no longer being uploaded automatically, as they are still hosted on the legacy EC2 instance and will soon be deprecated.
+As of Feb 11, 2021, the PHP file is no longer being uploaded automatically, as it is still hosted on the legacy EC2 instance and will soon be deprecated.